richardkilgour/PresidentCardGame/README.md

 # President

-This plays a game of President with a console interface vs 3 computer opponents

 President is a card game where the player tries to get rid of all their cards

 After the first episode, whoever finished first is the President, followed by Vice-President, Citizen and finally the looser, scumbag